przemastro/cv/README.md

 ###
 > Private Project Arqonia 1.0 is completed:
 It is a fully operational proof of concept of astronomical fandom.
 I learned python as well as AngularJS.
 I understood how web application is built so I built my own.
-- Technology stack: Python, Flask, Angularjs, Bootstrap, HTML
+- Technology Stack: Python, Flask, Angularjs, Bootstrap, HTML
 - App: https://github.com/przemastro/arqonia-1.0.

 > Last two projects for Barclays and GFT: Eagle and Creds.
 For the second one I used framework written in C# which also used Specflow.
 I had also chance to create TeamCity jobs and work with Perforce
-- Technology stack: C#, Specflow, TeamCity, Perforce, JiraTemplate
+- Technology Stack: C#, Specflow, TeamCity, Perforce, Jira
 - Framework Template: https://github.com/przemastro/csharp-selenium-framework-template

 > I managed group of testers in internal GFT project.
 We developed application for recruitment called GoForTesting :)
-- Technology stack: Python, Flask, Trello, Git
+- Technology Stack: Python, Flask, Trello, Git

 </details>